The sweetness of some childhood candies go beyond their taste! Don’t you agree?

 - 1 1/2 cup of toasted sesame

-- Toast the sesame, in a large pan and don’t walk away so it doesn’t burn and get bitter.
+- Toast the sesame seeds in a large pan and don’t walk away so they don’t burn and become bitter.

 - Cook the caramel.
 Add the sugar and glucose to a large pan, and let it melt over medium heat.
-Add the vanilla and lemon juice and keep stirring the sugar-glucose mix reaches 150°C. Turn off the heat and add the sesame and keep staring so all the sesame is coated with the sticky mix.
+Add the vanilla and lemon juice and keep stirring the sugar-glucose mix until it reaches 150°C. Turn off the heat, add the sesame seeds, and keep stirring so all the sesame seeds are coated with the sticky mix.

 - Shape the candies.
-Pour the sugar glucose sesame unto a sheet pan lined with parchment paper.
-Flatten the big Lump with a rolling pin sprayed with oil.
+Pour the sugar-glucose-sesame seeds mixture onto a sheet pan lined with parchment paper.
+Flatten the big lump with a rolling pin sprayed with oil.
 Keep flattening until you reach the thickness of your choice.
 With an oiled sharp knife, cut the flattened bulk into squares or bars, while the candy is still hot and malleable.